 dial-up connection, you may want to do your chores while this page loads.

-Jim has much higher resolution files, so if you like a particular shot, you
+downloading), so if you like a particular shot, you

-may wish to email him at JimReed@AOL.COM
+may wish to email Jim Reed at JimReed@AOL.COM

 to get a higher quality version of the shots selected for display here.